What is the Digital Marketing Strategy that Tracks Users Across the Web?

 What are the digital marketing strategies that track users across the web?

-Targeting the audience is not just about basic demographics (age, gender, location) anymore.
-Now, you need to go way deeper and understand their online habits, interests, and pain points as well.
+And, you need to go way deeper to discover their online habits, interests, and pain points

-And, to begin with, you can follow these steps.
+And, to begin retargeting your users, you can follow these steps.

 1. Create a buyer persona